jadecobra/python_tdd_exercises/source/data_structures/lists/calculator_iv.rst

 test_calculator_sends_message_when_input_is_a_list
 *********************************************************************************

-I want to see what happens when I send a list_ as input to the :ref:`calculator program<how to make a calculator part 1>`, will it send a message or raise :ref:`TypeError`?
+I want to see what happens when I send a :ref:`list<lists>` as input to the :ref:`calculator program<how to make a calculator part 1>`, will it send a message or raise :ref:`TypeError`?

 =================================================================================
 :red:`RED`: make it fail
 =================================================================================

-I add a test to see what happens when I send a list_ as input
+I add a test to see what happens when I send a :ref:`list<lists>` as input

 .. code-block:: python
   :lineno-start: 88